XBlayz/MY-Template_repository/.github/CONTRIBUTING.md

 Please review our [Code of Conduct](./CODE_OF_CONDUCT.md).
 It is in effect at all times.
 We expect it to be honored by everyone who contributes to this project.

 ## :bulb: Asking Questions
-If you have any question about the project you can use the contact information on the main page of the project for asking them.
+If you have any question about the project you can use the GitHub discussions of the project for asking them.
 Use GitHub issues only for filing bugs and feature requests.

 ## :inbox_tray: Opening an Issue
 Before [creating an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue), check if you are using the latest version of the project.
 If you are not up-to-date, see if updating fixes your issue first.